-We performed the following procedures, amongst others, to identify potential indications of impairment:
+We performed the following procedures, amongst others, to evaluate the Group's assessment that there had been no indicators of impairment:

-- Evaluated the Group's assessment that there had been no indicators of impairment - Enquired of management as to whether there were any licences that had been relinquished - Tested whether the Group retained right of tenure for a sample of its exploration licence areas by obtaining licence status records maintained by the Western Australian Department of Mines and Petroleum, with a risk-based focus on licences that expired during the year - Considered internal and external reports prepared in relation to the exploration licence areas, which included the results of exploration drilling and other activities and management's assessment of the likely prospectivity of material licence areas - Considered other available information, such as press releases made by the Company with the results of exploration campaigns, and - Tested a sample of current year expenditure to source documents on the exploration licence areas and assessed plans for future expenditure to meet minimum licence requirements.
+- Enquired of management as to whether there were any licenses that had been relinquished and verified whether the Group retained the right of tenure for a sample of its exploration licence areas by obtaining licence status records maintained by the Western Australian Department of Mines, Industry Regulation and Safety, focussing on licences that expired during the year.
+Where right of tenure was no longer current or had been allowed to lapse, we tested that the costs associated with the licence had been written off. - Obtained internal and external reports prepared in relation to the exploration licence areas, which included the results of exploration drilling and other activities and the Group's assessment of the likely prospectivity of material licence areas. - Considered other available information, such as press releases made by the Group with the results of exploration campaigns. - Tested a sample of current year expenditure on the exploration licence areas to relevant source documents and assessed plans for future expenditure to meet minimum licence requirements.